rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Writting data to the documents directory using the FileManager
 - Switching view states using Enums

-### Project 14 - Instafilter - Day 69 of 100DaysOfSwiftUI
+### Project 14 - BucketList - Day 69 of 100DaysOfSwiftUI

 > Values are like fingerprints: nobody’s are the same, but you leave them all over the things you touch - Elvis Presley